Stable Outcomes and Information in Games: An Empirical Framework: Empirical Application: Entry Game by McDonald's and Burger King in the US

 Third, we find that setting the baseline information structure to $S^{1P}$ can produce an informative identified set.
 Recall that the identified set under $S^{1P}$ makes the assumption that McDonald's has accurate information about its payoff shock, but Burger King's information can be arbitrary.
-This assumption is consistent with the anecdotal evidence that McDonald's has superior information on the potential profitability of each market, and Burger King tries to free-ride on McDonald's information by observing what McDonald's does.
-Table \ref{tab:Estimation-Results} shows that, even if we substantially relax the assumption on Burger King's information, we can determine the signs of the most parameters.
+This assumption is consistent with the anecdotal evidence that McDonald's has superior information on the potential profitability of each market, and Burger King tries to free-ride on McDonald's information by observing what McDonald's does.\footnote{ Note that Burger King's extraction of McDonald's information is feasible when the errors are correlated.
+For instance, suppose that local food taste variable $\xi$ enters both $\varepsilon_{1}$ and $\varepsilon_{2}$ and that McDonald's observes $\varepsilon_{1}$ via its research technology.
+In a rational expectations equilibrium, McDonald's decision reveals partial information about $\xi$, which in turn Burger King can use to infer its $\varepsilon_{2}$.
+Such refinement of information is not allowed in the static Bayes Nash equilibrium framework.} Table \ref{tab:Estimation-Results} shows that, even if we substantially relax the assumption on Burger King's information, we can determine the signs of the most parameters.
 For example, we can see that burger chains are more likely to enter in markets that have low access to healthy food.
 We can also learn that the firms' payoff shocks are highly correlated to each other.